bansalgun31/Excel-data-extractor/README.md

 ## Acknowledgments

 -   The project utilizes the `xlsx` library for Excel parsing, `multer` for handling file uploads and `mongoose` for working with MongoDB.

+## License

+This project is licensed under the MIL License - see the LICENSE file for details.